earthly/earthly/docs/guides/cache.md

 ## Specifying cache size

 The default cache size is adaptable depending on available space on your system.
-If you would like to limit the cache size more aggressively, you can specify a different limit by modifying the `cache_size_mb` and/or `cache_size_pct` setting in the [configuration](../earthly-config/earthly-config.md).
+If you would like to limit the cache size more aggressively, you can specify a different limit by modifying the `cache_size_mb` and/or `cache_size_pct` settings in the [configuration](../earthly-config/earthly-config.md).
 For example:

 ```yaml
 global: